Traincraft/Traincraft/README.md

 Traincraft alters the looks of and adds new functionality to various aspects of the game.
 It adds over 80 trains, wagons, and other vehicles as well as a new railway system with curved tracks and slopes.<br/>Traincraft was originally created by **Spitfire4466**, then jointly developed with **Mrbrutal**, and subsequently maintained by **Mrbrutal**. *This fork is maintained by several devs, including **EternalBlueFLame**.*
 Traincraft has had well over **1,000,000 downloads** and has been in development since Minecraft 1.2.5.

-##Ooh, what's this fork?
+##what's this fork?
-This specific fork is maintained by **EternalBlueFlame** and is intended to port and cleanup Traincraft from 1.6.4 to 1.7.10.
-The overarching purpose of this fork is to contribute to the overall Traincraft project by bringing it to newer Minecraft versions.<br/>This branch is an unofficial derivative until otherwise stated by **Mrbrutal** and or **Spitfire4466**.
+This specific fork is maintained by **EternalBlueFlame** and is intended to be a community made port and cleanup of Traincraft from 1.6.4 to 1.7.10.
+The overall purpose of this fork is to contribute to the Traincraft project by bringing it to newer Minecraft versions.<br/>This branch is an unofficial derivative until otherwise stated by **Mrbrutal** and or **Spitfire4466**.

 **Mrbrutal** and **Spitfire4466** still maintain full rights and project lead in this fork.<br/><br/> **This fork has a number of issues, defined in the issues tab, which our current development group is unable to fix, development is ceased until someone can fix these issues.**